 Mark let out another loud shout and picked up speed, running in their direction.

 “What was that about?”
-Janet asked.
+Haideh asked.

-“Guys!’ he said.
+“Guys!” he said.

-“I mean, it’s good to see you,” Janet said with a forced smile.
-The words even surprised Janet.
+“I mean, it’s good to see you,” Haideh said with a forced smile.
+The words even surprised Haideh.
 She wasn’t usually one to lash out at people.
-Perhaps all the chaos and stress from work and this epidemic was making her a little loopy.
+Perhaps all the stress from work and this epidemic was making her a little loopy.
 Regardless, here they were, the last of Mega Speed Print.